x3art/maydef/README.md

 The second menu is "Options".
 "Enemy:defender threat ratio" is how much overkill we want to use on the enemy ships. `1:2` means that for each enemy M6 we send two of our M6s (or equivalent fire power).
 "Block defenders" does what it says.
+"Block defending extra sectors" blocks defending extra sectors.
 Below you can set here how threatening you think various ship classes are.
 This is applied equally to enemy and your own ships.
 Your own carriers also count their docked fighters into their threat.
 We don't do that for enemy carriers (but when the enemy carrier launches fighters, we'll notice that and send reinforcements if necessary).

 The third menu is "Log".
 This contains a bunch of spam about various decisions that we make and hopefully no error messages.